-Fund accounting tracks nonprofit revenue and expenses, making certain funds are being used for its designated purpose.
-Let’s take a deep dive into the basics of nonprofit fund accounting and why nonprofits need it.
+Fund accounting for nonprofits tracks nonprofit revenue and expenses, demonstrating accountability rather than profits to funding sources.
+Let’s take a deep dive into the basics of fund accounting and why nonprofits need to understand it.

-Fund accounting tracks revenue and expenses for nonprofit organizations, churches and state and local government agencies.
-It demonstrates through financial reporting how revenue is being spent and whether funds are used for its designated purpose.
+This type of accounting method tracks revenue and expenses for nonprofit organizations, churches and state and local government agencies and other government entities.
+Consequently, financial reporting will show how revenue spending complies with government regulations.

 What is the purpose of fund accounting?

-Nonprofits are held to a higher standard and must be in compliance with government regulations.
-Using a fund accounting system helps monitor donor restrictions by separating different types of revenue into individual funds.
+Using a nonprofit accounting system helps monitor donor restrictions by separating different types of revenue into individual funds.
 Thereby, preventing mismanagement of funding.